 I am Eileen Smith.
 ExBrooklynite, current Santiaguina (Santiago, Chile dweller).
 Here are some things you might want to know.

 This blog is one place I write.
-I also write for magazines, guidebooks, apps, websites, etc. My main interests are Latin America, food, culture, language, belonging and place.
+I also write for magazines, guidebooks, essay collections, apps, websites, etc. My main interests are Latin America, food, culture, language, belonging and place.
 Here’s a link to published work current and forthcoming.
-Here are some of my favorite blog posts.
+I have published multiple essays and a Chilean cookbook.
+I have a memoir manuscript hanging around that wants me to pitch it.
+Hopefully soon.

 I am a translator.